 The student, Practicum Supervisor, and Practicum Coordinator will meet to plan for the practicum learning and evaluate the student's performance throughout the semester.
-These meetings include: 1) Initial Meeting; 2) Mid-term Evaluation; and 3) Final Evaluation.

 Initial Meeting

 The meeting provides an opportunity to identify learning activities to demonstrate the required competencies identified in the Learning Agreement.
 The student and Practicum Supervisor should complete a draft of this document prior to the meeting with the Practicum Coordinator.
 This document will form part of the evaluation of the student's performance in the practicum.